SciML/MethodOfLines.jl/docs/src/tutorials/brusselator.md

 ## Solving with MethodOfLines

-With `ModelingToolkit.jl`, we first symbolicaly define the system:
+With `ModelingToolkit.jl`, we first symbolicaly define the system, see also the docs for (`PDESystem`)[https://mtk.sciml.ai/stable/systems/PDESystem/]:

 ```julia
 using ModelingToolkit, MethodOfLines, OrdinaryDiffEq, DomainSets